rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

    }
 }
 ```
-* Just as an example, we create an instance of type `MyEventConsumer` that justs prints the event.
+We create a simple implementation of `MyEventConsumer` that justs prints the event.

-#### 4) Same test [MyApplicationShould.kt](src/test/kotlin/com/rogervinas/stream/MyApplicationShould.kt) should work as well!
+#### 4) Test [MyApplicationShould.kt](src/test/kotlin/com/rogervinas/stream/MyApplicationShould.kt) should work the same!

 ## Extras